logzio/documentation/docs/shipping/solr.md

 ## Overview

-Solr is an open-source enterprise-search platform, written in Java.
+   is an open-source enterprise-search platform, written in Java.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Apache Solr metrics to Logz.io, you need to add the **inputs.solr** and **outputs.http** plug-ins to your Telegraf configuration file.